bobverity/rmaverick/README.md

 ![](R_ignore/images/README-unnamed-chunk-15-1.png)

-All plots produced by *rmaverick* are produced using [ggplot](https://ggplot2.tidyverse.org/), meaning they can be stored and modified later on (for example adding titles, legends etc.).
+All plots produced by *rmaverick* are produced using [ggplot](https://ggplot2.tidyverse.org/), meaning they can be stored and modified later on - for example adding titles, legends etc.

 In order for our evidence estimate to be unbiased, it is important that the GTI path is relatively smooth.
 We can modify the smoothness of the path in two ways: 1) by increasing the number of `rungs` used in the MCMC, 2) by changing the value of `GTI_pow` which controls the curvature of the path (higher values lead to more steep curvature).
 Ideally we want a straight path, i.e. we want as little curvature as possible.
 In the example above we have a good number of rungs and a nice straight path, so there is no need to re-run the MCMC. **This check should be performed on every value of K**.